Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design

 \section{Abstract}

-We study consumption stimulus with digital coupons, which provide time-limited subsidies contingent on minimum spending.
-We analyze a large-scale program in China and present five main findings: (1) the program generates large short-term effects, with each ¥1 of government subsidy inducing ¥3.4 in consumer spending; (2) consumption responses vary substantially, driven by both demand-side factors (e.g., wealth) and supply-side factors (e.g., local consumption amenities); (3) The largest spending increases occur among consumers whose baseline spending already exceeds coupon thresholds and for whom coupon subsidies should be equivalent to cash, suggesting behavioral motivations; (4) high-response consumers disproportionately direct their spending toward large businesses, leading to a regressive allocation of stimulus benefits; and (5) targeting the most responsive consumers can double total stimulus effects.
-A hybrid design combining targeted distribution with direct support to small businesses improves both the efficiency and equity of the program.
+We study consumption stimulus using digital coupons, which provide time-limited subsidies contingent on minimum spending.
+Analyzing a large-scale program in China, we find that the program generates large and heterogeneous short-term effects.
+Consumption responses vary across both consumers and locations, reflecting both demand-side and supply-side factors.
+This heterogeneity shapes the incidence of the program: high-response consumers tend to patronize larger businesses, leading to a regressive allocation of stimulus benefits.
+Through counterfactual analysis, we show that targeting rules can reshape both the size and distribution of stimulus effects.
+Targeting the most responsive consumers can more than double the aggregate stimulus, while a hybrid design that combines targeted distribution with direct support to small businesses improves both efficiency and equity.